 2. Break down the overall goal into tasks

 Once you know what the goal is, you are able to define activities that will help you to achieve it.
-These act as milestones which help you work progressively towards the general goal.
+These act as milestones that help you work progressively towards the general goal.
 Write down the overall goal and then list the activities that you are to do so that you can achieve the goal.
 The list should move from the most basic to the final activity.
 This list is what you will check off as you work towards achieving the goal.

 3. Keep track of the activities